 And if you have not experienced that trauma, please hear me.
 It’s not worth it!
 Please don’t take the risk!
 Save your body the pain and your mind the trauma.
 Wait until “I DO.”
 Otherwise, there is no truly safe sex.
 You’re worth protecting!

 Your turn: How are you protecting your body and soul?
 What messages about STDs and intimacy have made an impression on you?
-I’d love to hear from you.
+Leave a comment below.